Sunglasses with a camera that can record circular videos.

 The water-sealing and higher-def video are advancements intended to pacify existing clients who have pushed up against the restrictions.
 Though these updates look quite minor, making more room for the company to redesign.

 There is a single button on the Spectacle’s outline, which can be pressed once to snap a 10-second video or take a 30-second clasp in the event that you squeeze it once more.
 Simply press and hold to take a still photograph.
 During a video recording, a LED illumination around the camera can be seen.
 The glasses can store away about 150 recordings or 3,000 photographs at any given moment.
 Once you are done with the recordings, Spectacles can further be paired with the smartphone by syncing it through Bluetooth.
-The best part is the case which withholds the Spectacles can also charge it’s battery.
+The best part is the case which withholds the Spectacles can also charge it’s a battery.
 In one go, the user can record around 70 videos.

 The addition of $20 seems to a bit more than expected, especially with the added features of the company.
 After all, it is a fun gadget and spending $150 on a smart glass may pinch many of us.
 If Snapchat is focusing on just the camera aspect then it needs to reconsider their approach about such spectacles because, with the existence of portable cameras like GoPro, such glasses are bound to vanish in thin air in the near future.